41pha1/spicetify-extensions/README.md

 # Spicetify Romaji Lyrics
 [Spicetify](https://github.com/spicetify/spicetify-cli) extension to convert Japanese lyrics to Romaji.
-* Auto detects Japanese lyrics and translates them to Romaji using the included dictionary
+* Auto detects Japanese lyrics and converts them to Romaji using the included dictionary
 * Support for Furigana and multi view modes planned.

 # IMPORTANT!